• Gift Catalog

 I went to a primary school which taught only Swahili and I had trouble learning English, which made me lack confidence sometimes.
 But for secondary school, my mother took me to one of the best schools where students spoke English all the time and that is where I improved my English.
 I’m proud of who I am today because of my mother.

-I learned about Global Volunteers from the Evangelical Lutheran Church of Tanzania (ELCT), which announced the original job opportunity.
-When I found out more about the organization, it sounded very interesting to me, especially when I read about the program developing in the Ukwega Ward.
-Global Volunteers seemed genuinely committed to helping children and families.
-I started working with Global Volunteers in March 2017 as one of the Rural Caregivers, and was promoted to Team Leader in February 2018.
-This inspires me to work even harder knowing that Global Volunteers sees me as a leader!
+When the Evangelical Lutheran Church of Tanzania (ELCT), Global Volunteers’ host partner, announced the job opportunity in 2017, I was very interested, especially when I read about the program developing in the Ukwega Ward.
+Global Volunteers seemed genuinely committed to helping children and families, and I was so happy to be hired first as one of the Rural Caregivers.
+When I was promoted to Team Leader in February 2018, I was inspired to work even harder knowing that Global Volunteers regarded me as a leader!

 Volunteer Sim Middleton and Winnie walk together to a home visit with a family in Ipalamwa, Tanzania.